SillyTavern/SillyTavern-Docs/Installation/Updating/migration-guide-1-09.md

         public/css/bg_load.css
         public/settings.json
    ```
-   You will see a list of files effected.
+   You will see a list of files affected.
 If you do not care about those settings files being replaced `git switch -f release` or `git switch -f staging` will set your branch.
    If you do care to save those changes restore from backup.

-7. Type `npm install` and then `npm run start` to test that everything behaves correctly.
+5. Type `npm install` and then `npm run start` to test that everything behaves correctly.
-8. Enjoy!
+6. Enjoy!
 Restore your data from a backup if needed.

 ### fatal: invalid reference: release

 This may happen if you cloned just a single branch from an old remote (before migration to the organization repo).
 To fix this, you need to add and fetch a branch from a new remote:

 ```
-git remote add st http://github.com/SillyTavern/SillyTavern git fetch st git checkout -t st/release
+git remote add st https://github.com/SillyTavern/SillyTavern git fetch st git checkout -t st/release
 ```